 - We do not stock or support letter sized paper

 Currently access to gum, our poster printer, is restricted due to the cost of consumables (we don't want people accidentally printing code listings on A0 paper !) and because it requires some simple operational skills.
-If you wish to produce a poster then please email email@example.com.
+If you wish to produce a poster then please email email@example.com with details of the size of poster required.
+You should send us a URL we can use to upload the poster rather than including it in the email.
 If you are likely to want to print posters frequently and/or have proven that you know how to load paper then you can be added to the access control list for the printer.

 Further details on the use of this printer and the laminator are at gum.